skule/skule.ca/engsoc-documents/minutes.md

 layout: page
 ---

-<p>The following are records of past meetings.
-If you have any questions about the format of meetings or why a meeting may be unavailable, please contact [vpcomm@skule.ca](mailto:vpcomm@skule.ca).</p>
+The following are records of past meetings.
+If you have any questions about the format of meetings or why a meeting may be unavailable, please contact [vpcomm@skule.ca](mailto:vpcomm@skule.ca).
 <table>
     <tbody>
         <tr>